Mimi's Organic Eats » Recipes » Cookies

 - Cloves: I use organic ground cloves for a bit holiday spice.
 If you don't have cloves, you can use cinnamon.

-- Cocoa Powder: I use NuNaturals Organic Dutch Cocoa Powder, it's the best!
+- Cocoa Powder: I use NuNaturals Organic Dutch Cocoa Powder, this is what makes the tree trunks brown.

 - Coconut: I use organic unsweetened fine shredded coconut to mimic snow!